-Nick Viall’s ‘Bachelor’ Elizabeth ‘Liz’ Sandoz Speaks Out, To Appear On ‘Bachelor In Paradise’?
+Nick Viall’s ‘Bachelor’: Elizabeth ‘Liz’ Sandoz Speaks Out, To Appear On ‘Bachelor In Paradise’?

 A photo posted by esandoz (@esandoz) on

-Liz received a lot of supportive comments from viewers, telling her that at least she was brave enough to take a chance on love and wasn’t trying to hide her past with Nick from viewers and the other contestants.
-One viewer left a comment that was more down the middle, telling Liz that whatever happened that night between her and Nick obviously couldn’t have been that speculator since she didn’t want to give him her number afterwards.
+Liz received a lot of supportive comments from viewers telling her that at least she was brave enough to take a chance on love and wasn’t trying to hide her past with Nick from viewers and the other contestants.
+One viewer left a comment that was more down the middle, telling Liz that whatever happened that night between her and Nick obviously couldn’t have been that speculator since she didn’t want to give him her number afterward.
 The viewer also told Liz that she “choked” her explanation to Nick and that she just couldn’t recover considering the nature of the show, which the viewer likened to The Hunger Games.

 “superjabsiv: 1) Whatever happened that night couldn’t have been all that spectacular if you didn’t want his number or reach out.
 2) You choked.
 Whatever it is you wanted to say, didn’t come out right.
 In a normal dating world, it would have been recoverable.
 But during hunger games… nope.”